tareqaziz825/BRACU-CSE-425-NEURAL-NETWORKS/README.md

 BRAC University
 📧 Email: mostakim@bracu.ac.bd

-I express my sincere gratitude to **Moin Mostakim** for his invaluable guidance, insightful feedback, and continuous support throughout this research project.
-His expertise in neural networks and unsupervised learning methodologies significantly shaped the direction and quality of this work.

-Special thanks to BRAC University for providing the computational resources and academic environment necessary for conducting this research.

 ## 📚 References

 1. **Kingma, D. P., & Welling, M.** (2013).
 "Auto-Encoding Variational Bayes." *arXiv:1312.6114*.